zzzprojects/learn-orm/tutorials/ssis/queries.md

 ## Direct Input SQL

-Query Builder is available in the user interface for the Execute SQL task, the OLE DB source, the OLE DB destination, and the Lookup transformation.
+Query Builder is available in the Execute SQL task's user interface, the OLE DB source, the OLE DB destination, and the Lookup transformation.
 Query Builder offers the following advantages:

  - **Work visually or with SQL commands**

-   - Query Builder includes graphical panes that compose your query visually and a text pane that displays the SQL text of your query.
+   - Query Builder includes graphical panes that compose your query visually and a text pane that displays your query's SQL text.
    - You can work in either the graphical or text panes.
    - Query Builder synchronizes the views so that the query text and graphical representation always match.